soli11593/searcherr/README.md

 # Searcherr

-A self-learning torrent search interface powered by [Prowlarr](https://github.com/Prowlarr/Prowlarr) and a local AI model (Phi-3.5-mini).
-Type a natural language query like *"Re Zero season 4 AV1 under 500MB"* and Searcherr parses your intent, searches across all your Prowlarr indexers, scores the results, and learns your preferences over time.
+A self-learning torrent search interface powered by [Prowlarr](https://github.com/Prowlarr/Prowlarr) Type a natural language query like *"<Series name> <encoding> <under/more> <Size in mb >"* and Searcherr parses your intent, searches across all your Prowlarr indexers, scores the results, and learns your preferences over time.
+With TMDB powered homepage

 ![Searcherr UI](static/logo.png)